 In-Hospital Clinical Rotations

 Clinical rotations play a critical role in your nursing education, giving you direct access to patients and providing valuable hands-on experiences.
 Clinical simulations start in your first semester so students will be ready to care for hospitalized patients in second semester clinicals.
-Overall, Direct Entry MSN students can expect quality clinical experiences with expert clinicians and valued clinical partners across a variety of practice areas, administered at various healthcare facilities throughout metro-Milwaukee, southern Wisconsin, near Kenosha, and northern Illinois, near Chicago.
+Overall, Direct Entry MSN students can expect quality clinical experiences with expert clinicians and valued clinical partners across a variety of practice areas, administered at various healthcare facilities throughout metro-Milwaukee, southern Wisconsin, and northern Illinois, near Chicago.

 Building off of your nursing simulation lab experiences, clinical rotations provide a deeper understanding of the nursing profession by putting you in direct contact with patients.
 Under clinical instructor supervision, you will help care for patients in areas such as adult health, obstetrics, and acute care.

 With years of experience to pull from, your instructor has a lot of valuable insight to share.
 He/she will show you the ropes and teach you how to put your nursing theory and clinical skills to work.
 Furthermore, because building a rapport with patients often leads to better outcomes, your instructor can coach you on how to:

 - Exhibit genuine caring behavior